 Social profiles

-Carefully managing your social profiles will not only improve your executive reputation but also your search results.
+Carefully managing your social profiles will improve not only your executive reputation but also your search results.
 Social media profiles tend to rank high in search results, so building out a strong social media presence is a great strategy for SEO.
-The content of your profile can have a direct impact on the reputation of the business you work for, how potential clients see your company, and even the brand's perception.
+Your profile’s content can directly impact the reputation of the business you work for, how potential clients see your company, and even the brand’s perception.

 Primary social media networks